huharun/reactmysql/project1/README.md

    - I also implemented a search for users who registered on the same day as Arun.

 6. **Today's Registrations**
-   - Finally, I developed functionality to return a list of users who registered today.
+   - I developed functionality to return a list of users who registered today.

+7. ### **Additional Features**

+   1. **Sorting Functionality**
+      - I implemented a feature that allows users to sort the table of users by various column details, making it easier to view and manage user information.

+   2. **Session Management**
+      - I developed session functionality to temporarily store user details, enhancing the user experience during interactions with the application.

 ## **SQL Statements**

    All SQL statements used in this exercise are documented in the file named **`sql_pr1_arun.txt`**.

 ---